 Unless you are very experienced and confident in public speaking, you will almost certainly need to have a script.
 Make sure you’ve practised lots before the big day, and have your script in a folder or on a tablet that you can hold and read easily (do NOT use a phone)!

 Creating a wedding ceremony for friends is a huge honour and can also be quite overwhelming in the responsibility to get it right!
-I offer bespoke coaching sessions where I can read your script and help you to prepare.
-Get in touch today if this is something you’d like to discuss.
+Good luck!

 And of course, if conducting this ceremony makes you think you’d love to train properly and do it more often, you can always train to become a certified celebrant with the Celebrants Collective… 😃